malindard/mlops-zoomcamp/01-intro/notes.md

 - **Tools used**: GitHub (version control), Jenkins (CI/CD for deployment).

 ## Level 2: Automated Training
--**What's happening?**: Training models becomes more automated.
+- **What's happening?**: Training models becomes more automated.
 The training pipelines (the process of preparing data, training models, and saving results) are automated, and you can track experiments easily.
 - **Example**: You set up a pipeline where every time new data arrives, the model trains automatically.
 You can track all the experiments, so you know which model version performed best.
 _ **Tools used**: Kubeflow Pipelines (automated training), MLflow (experiment tracking).